TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration/README.md

 auto-save waiting delay after page load (s): 8

-Right click SingleFileZ in the taskbar and click on: SingleFile Z - Auto-save - Auto-save all tabs
+Right click SingleFileZ in the taskbar and click on: SingleFileZ - Auto-save - Auto-save all tabs

 ## Finish line